Risk Bounds for High-dimensional Ridge Function Combinations Including Neural Networks: Introduction

-The following result from \cite{Barron1993} provides a useful starting point for approximating general functions $ f^{\star} $ by linear combinations of such objects.
+A result from \cite{Barron1993} provides a useful starting point for approximating general functions $ f^{\star} $ by linear combinations of such objects.
 Suppose $ v_{f^{\star},1} $ is finite.
-Then by \cite{Barron1993}, there exists an artificial neural network of the form \eqref{general} with $ \phi(x) = \text{sgn}(x) $ with $ \|a_k\|_1 = 1 $ and $ |b_k| \leq 1 $ such that
+Then by \cite{Barron1993} the function $ f^{\star} $ has finite variation with respect to step functions and, consequently, there exists an artificial neural network of the form \prettyref{eq:general} with $ \phi(x) = \text{sgn}(x) $, $ \|a_k\|_1 = 1 $, and $ |b_k| \leq 1 $ such that, if a suitable constant correction is subtracted from $ f^{\star} $, then